furbrain/STIC/firmware/docs/source/index.rst

 The device records the magnetic dip and field strength during calibration.
 The device then detects if these change significantly when taking any subsequent readings.
-This would happen if the magnetic field altered, for example due to the presence of manmade artefacts such as scaffolding or local geological changes.
+This would happen if the magnetic field altered, for example due to the presence of man-made artefacts such as scaffolding or local geological changes.

 You can choose **strict** detection which detects most bad readings at the risk of getting a warning when there is nothing wrong.
 There is also a **relaxed** mode, and finally magnetic anomaly detection can be turned **off**.
 Press